amos-kibet/elixir-getting-started/AnonymousFunctions.md

 3
 ```

-The dot (.) in the function invokation above indicates function call.
+The dot (.) in the function invocation above indicates function call.
 WIth named functions, we don't use a dot for function calls.

 ### Using Pattern Matching to reverse order of elements in a tuple